Páginas personales

 • Since 2015, I have held the position of full Professor at the Complutense University of Madrid in the Department of Theoretical Physics.
 From 2019 to 2023, I was a faculty member of the Instituto de Ciencias Matemáticas (ICMAT).
 From 2020 to 2022, I served as a member of the Government Board of the Royal Spanish Mathematical Society (RSME).

-• My areas of expertise lie in Mathematical Physics and Applied Mathematics.
-Specifically, I have been significantly involved in the Theory of Integrable Systems, as well as the field of Orthogonal Polynomials and Special Functions.
-Recently, we have proven a spectral theorem à la Favard for bounded banded operators, extending the well known spectral Favard theorem for Jacobi matrices.
-Also, my research interests have expanded to encompass topics such as random walks and Markov chains beyond birth and death, as well as the application of the Riemann—Hilbert problem in characterizing non-Abelian Painlevé discrete equations.
-Additionally, I have utilized the Gauss—Borel factorization of semi-infinite Gram matrices to derive Christoffel and Geronimus formulas in various extended orthogonalities.
-I have conducted extensive studies on orthogonalities in diverse forms, including discrete, matrix, multivariate, mixed multiple, and Sobolev.
-Exploring the connection between new integrable systems or families of solutions and these orthogonal polynomials has also been a significant focus of my research.
+I have also conducted investigations on random walks and Markov chains beyond birth and death.
+Other research interests include the application of the Riemann—Hilbert problem in characterizing non-Abelian Painlevé discrete equations and the use of the Gauss—Borel factorization of semi-infinite Gram matrices to discover Christoffel and Geronimus formulas in various extended orthogonalities.
+I have studied orthogonalities in the following forms: discrete, matrix, multivariate, mixed multiple, and Sobolev.
+The relationship between new integrable systems or families of solutions and these orthogonal systems has also been a significant focus of my studies.

 • Together with Luis Martínez-Alonso, I recently completed a comprehensive book titled Boundary Value Problems for Linear Partial Differential Equations, published by CRC Press, a renowned and respected publisher in the academic community.
 The book, available at DOI:10.1201/9781032664514 aims to provide a valuable resource for students, researchers, and practitioners interested in exploring the fascinating realm of linear partial differential equations and their boundary value problems.
 We hope this work will contribute to the advancement of knowledge in this field and serve as a helpful reference for those seeking a deeper understanding of these complex mathematical concepts.